 What’s important is to remember there’s nothing wrong with being a spender or a saver.
 The point of identifying which money personality best fits your child is to help them balance their natural tendencies.
 You can then direct them toward the money habits that are right for them and set them up for a financially healthy adulthood.

 Whether your child is a natural saver or spender, GoHenry can help.

-A prepaid debit card and app for 6-18-year-olds, GoHenry comes with a companion app for parents.
+A prepaid debit card for kids and financial education app, GoHenry comes with a companion app for parents.
 You can pay in your child’s allowance, track progress, set spending limits and get real-time notifications every time they make a purchase.
 Your kids learn by using their card and you get peace of mind.

 Even better, GoHenry comes with tools designed to develop your child’s financial literacy.
 Through our in-app Money Missions quizzes and interactive games they’ll learn how to manage their money effectively.
 From how to budget, spend and save wisely, delay gratification, harness the power of compound interest and more.